How Sensor Lights Can Save You Money

 - Front door

-If your family always remembers to turn lights switches off, motion sensors might actually cost you more to run than regular lights.
 For those who frequently forget, however, a sensor light will definitely help in cutting down your electricity bill.
-Nothing beats the convenience of a motion sensored front door light when you arrive home late at night though.
+Nothing beats the convenience of a motion-sensor front door light when you arrive home late at night though.

 Energy Efficient Lighting Alternatives

 If your household is good at remembering to turn off the light switch, perhaps consider installing energy-efficient lighting to reduce your electricity bill.
-The type of light bulbs you are using can have a big impact on your energy saving potential.

 LED Sensor Lights